-4.7 Voltage feed-forward block
+4.7 Voltage feedforward block

-The current control structure uses the V{CLED} voltage to define the output current, according to equation 6 on Section 4.5.
+The current control structure uses the V{CLED} voltage to define the output current, according to Equation 6 in Section 4.5.
 Actually, the constant current comparator will be affected by an internal propagation delay T_D , which will switch off the MOSFET with a peak current than higher the foreseen value.